Mohamedou Ould Slahi: Life after detention

-On October 17, 2016, Slahi was freed and returned to Mauritania, after being detained without charge for over 14 years.
+On October 17, 2016, Slahi was released from GITMO and returned to Mauritania, after being detained without charge for over 14 years.
+He is not allowed to leave.

 In 2017, CBS News journalist Holly Williams traveled to Mauritania to interview Slahi.

 CBS News flagship news show, 60 Minutes, broadcast the story on March 12, 2017.
 CBS News described it as Slahi's first television interview since his repatriation.
 In this interview Mohamedou said he "wholeheartedly [forgives] everyone who wronged [him] during [his] detention."
 Slahi filed in April 2022 a legal claim against the Canadian government on the grounds that "faulty intelligence provided by Canadian authorities contributed to his detention" in 2002, seeking $35 million in compensation.

 In May 2018, Slahi's former guard at Guantanamo, Steve Wood, visited him in Mauritania during Ramadan.

 It was covered in the 2020 documentary short film My Brother's Keeper.

 On January 29, 2021, the New York Review of Books published an open letter from Slahi, and six other individuals who were formerly held in Guantanamo, to newly inaugurated US President Biden, appealing to him to close the detention camp.

 In February 2021, a film adaption of his memoir titled The Mauritanian directed by Kevin Macdonald, and starring Jodie Foster, Tahar Rahim, Benedict Cumberbatch, and Shailene Woodley was released.

 Personal life

 As of 2019, Slahi's passport had not been returned to him as was promised during his release.
 He has not been able to leave Mauritania to treat his health condition or see his newborn son in Germany.
-After his academic graduation in Germany in 1999, Slahi had registered himself as unemployed while also being involved in commercial activities which he failed to declare to the authorities, resulting in a suspended sentence for social fraud and an unlimited entry ban.
+After his academic graduation in Germany in 1999, Slahi had registered himself as unemployed while also being involved in commercial activities which he failed to declare to the authorities, resulting in a suspended sentence for social fraud and a 20-year entry ban.

+After having obtained citizenship in the Netherlands, the court Oberverwaltungsgericht in Münster concluded in early 2026 that the entry ban from 2000 had lost its basis and as a EU citizen, Slahi could travel to Germany.